 The late Jim Adams was a large landowner and successful farmer in Greensboro, GA.
 Jim worked with his family on a 60-acre plot that still sits on the end of Jim Adams Road.
 Today Jim’s grandson, Willie Adams, is a Georgia leader in sustainable farming, and his early adoption of raised beds and hoop houses was a big part of the inspiration for their company’s urban agriculture model.
 Jim and Willie Adams are the great, great uncle and third cousin, respectively, of Jim Adams Farms founder Chuck Meadows.

 The Meadows family’s history in agriculture spans several generations and has included commercial poultry and Georgia peach orchards.

 There is a growing market demand for fresh, locally grown produce in the restaurant and retail sectors as Atlantans become increasingly health-conscious and focus more on the farm-to-table concept.
 Chefs actively promote their use of locally grown produce, and consumers embrace such options where available.
 There is an even brighter spotlight on the beneficial impact of fresh produce on nutrition and health.

-The age-old town/country land use model can present a very basic challenge as urban residents look to increase their intake of farm-grown products.
+The age-old town/country land-use model can present a very basic challenge as urban residents looking to increase their intake of farm-grown products.
 Intense agricultural production typically occurs hundreds of miles away from dense concentrations of consumers living in a metro environment.
-Jim Adams solves this problem by producing high-quality, all natural produce within the urban footprint.
+Jim Adams solves this problem by producing high-quality, all-natural produce within the urban footprint.

 Being farmers, Jim Adams Farm And Table understands the importance of keeping the land beautiful as well as taking care of the environment and its residents right in their own community.
 Adopt A Highway® is happy to have Jim Adams Farm And Table as one of our sponsors.
 Their sign can proudly be seen along Hwy 285.